aptible/docker-nodejs/README.md

 ### Environment Variables

 `NODE_ENV` is already set to `production` for you.
 Any other secrets and runtime configuration need to be passed in to your application as well.

+eg:

 ```
 -e "NPM_CONFIG_LOGLEVEL=warn"